-Persons who are in Traditional (also called "Original") Medicare receive care under a fee-for-service system.
-There are substantial co-payments and deductibles for inpatient care in a general hospital or in a specialty psychiatric hospital.
+Persons who are in traditional Medicare, also called "Original" Medicare, receive care under a Fee-for-Service system.
+There are substantial copayments and deductibles for inpatient care in a general hospital or in a specialty psychiatric hospital.
 In addition, there is a lifetime limit (currently 190 days) on the number of days Medicare will cover for care in a specialty psychiatric hospital.
-Other co-payments for which you are responsible include:
+Other copayments for which you are responsible include: